The Importance of Vibration Analysis in Electric Motor Maintenance - Southwest Electric

 How is Vibration Analyzed?

 Three main vibrational parameters can be measured: amplitude (how much), frequency (how many times per minute/second), and phase angle (describes how it is vibrating).
 Each measurement is important to define how and why a machine is vibrating.
-Vibration is measured with a vibration analyzer capable of recording any vibration at any level of amplitude and frequency.
-There are four commonly used descriptive characteristics used in a basic vibration analysis:
+Vibration analyzers measure vibration using a capable device that records vibrations across a wide range of amplitudes and frequencies.

-Displacement – This is typically measured in mils (thousandths of an inch) of the total overall movement of the mass being inspected.
-This measurement quantifies how far the mass travels back and forth when it vibrates.
+Displacement – typically uses mils (thousandths of an inch) to quantify the total overall movement of the mass when it vibrates.

 Velocity – Velocity vibration is the speed at which the mass is moving or vibrating during its oscillations.
 It will be expressed in units of inches per second or millimeters per second (in/sec or mm/sec).